rainforestapp/fourchette/README.md

 What needs to be improved?

-- commenting the PR with URL for testing
 - post deploy steps, for migration and such
 - it is not serious until there are specs for it, so add specs for that once we have a solid direction
 - Code Climate enabled